---disable-pshm: there should only ever be one GASNet process per node in a Legion application.
+--disable-pshm: there should normally only be one GASNet process per node in a Legion application.
+(Use

---enable-pshm: used only when Legion GASNet applications will interoperate with MPI applications with more than one process per node.
+--enable-pshmonly when Legion GASNet applications will interoperate with MPI applications with more than one process per node.)

 After following the instructions to build and install GASNet, there